Blog

 • Soft textile covering instead of hard plastic/metal (washable, replaceable without tools)

-• 9% lighter than Figure 02 for easier maneuvering
+• 9% lighter than Figure 02 for easier maneuvering in tight spaces

-• Wireless inductive charging via foot coils (2 kW)—robot steps onto charging pad
+• Wireless inductive charging via foot coils (2 kW) — robot steps onto charging pad

 • UN38.3 certified battery with multi-layer safety protections

-• Upgraded audio: 2x larger speaker, 4x more powerful, repositioned microphone
+• Upgraded audio: 2x larger speaker, 4x more powerful, repositioned microphone for voice commands

-What Can the Figure 03 Actually Do?
+What Can the Figure 03 Actually Do Right Now?

 Demonstrated capabilities: